Tom-PIT/Connected.Docs/en/Common/CodeLists/MeasureUnits.md

 ## Deletion

-A measure unit can be deleted only if it is not used in any dependent records, such as materials or stock transactions.
-Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?**
+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

-If confirmed, the measure unit is permanently removed; otherwise, the system keeps the record unchanged.
+If confirmed, the entry is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
+>A measure unit can be deleted only if it is not used in any dependent records, such as materials or stock transactions.